How to Avoid Job Applicant Credit Report Scams

 How Job Applicant Credit Report Scams Work

 Typically, the scammer poses as an employer asking to see your credit report as part of the hiring process.
 The “employer” requests that you use a specific “free” service that ends up costing you money.
 In addition, the scammer can collect your personal information and steal your identity.

 Credit Report Scam Examples

+To avoid being tricked, it helps to know what these scams look like.
 Here are some examples of credit report scams from Craiglist.
 These were sent by email to job applicants who responded to job postings on Craiglist.

 - We would like to take this moment to thank you for your response to our Craigslist job posting, as well as inform you that, after reading through your resume, we are interested in discussing this job opportunity with you in person.
-In order to proceed to the next step of the hiring process you will need to get your credit score checked.
+In order to proceed to the next step of the hiring process, you will need to get your credit score checked.

 - We have arranged a FREE service for you to obtain your score.
 Once you have completed this process, please email me the confirmation # ASAP, so we can move forward.

 More Credit Scams